eschava/node-red-contrib-hourglass/README.md

 - "Already running" - occurs if the node is in *running* state and an input command *start* or *resume* is received
 - "Unknown command: *"command"* - occurs when an unknown (invalid) command is received
 - "Alarm *"alarm time"* already exists" - occurs when an alarm is already set at the desired alarm time
-- "Overdue alarm" - occurs if an alarm is set but the nodes internal time is already ahead the alarm time
+- "Overdue alarm" - occurs if an alarm is set, but the nodes internal time is already ahead the alarm time

-The errors may be catched with the `catch` node.
+The errors may be caught with the `catch` node.

 <a name="examples"></a>